Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 The Beauty and The Ist: Apparently, new service mesh technologies hold unique appeal for ultra-elite users (root users).
 Don't abuse this power; use it responsibly and with caution.

-context - Based on the description, it looks liker we can abuse root privileges to get the flag and for the first time we are root in the shell (exciting!).
-I also learnt (here) that the service mesh recon via 'nmap' or other tools shows that all the ports are open and listening as the service mesh probably mediates network traffic.
-Finally I utilized CHATGPT to summarize the policy above which was very useful.
+context - Based on the description, it looks like we can abuse root privileges to get the flag and for the first time we are root in the shell (exciting!).
+I also learned (here) that the service mesh recon via 'nmap' or other tools shows that all the ports are open and listening as the service mesh probably mediates network traffic.
+Finally I utilized ChatGPT to summarize the policy above which was very useful.
 In its own words:

 "This Istio AuthorizationPolicy denies POST and GET requests from the k8s-lan-party namespace to a pod labeled as {flag-pod-name}."